-description id d int An integer ID uniquely identifying the component in this installation only. name string The name of the component.
-This is a unique identifier for this component. descrip- string A description of the component, which may contain HTML. tion de- string The login name of the user to whom new bugs will be assigned by default. fault_assigne ed_to de- de- string The login name of the user who will be set as the QA Contact for new bugs by defa fault_qa_cor tact Empty string if the QA contact is not defined. sort_key int Components, when displayed in a list, are sorted first by this integer and then secondly by their name. is_active boole anA boolean indicating if the component is active.
-Inactive components are not enabled for new bugs. new bugs. flag_types flag_types ob- An object containing two items bug and attachment that each contains ject objects, where each describe objects, where each describes a flagtype.
+name type description id int An integer ID uniquely identifying the component in this installation only. name string The name of the component.
+This is a unique identifier for this component. descrip- string A description of the component, which may contain HTML. tion de- string The login name of the user to whom new bugs will be assigned by default. fault_assigne ed_to de- string The login name of the user who will be set as the QA Contact for new bugs by default. fault_qa_contact Empty string if the QA contact is not defined. sort_key int Components, when displayed in a list, are sorted first by this integer and then secondly by their name. is_active boole anA boolean indicating if the component is active.
+Inactive components are not enabled for new bugs. flag_types ob- An object containing two items bug and attachment that each contains an array of ject objects, where each describes a flagtype.
 The flagtype items are described in the Flagtype object below.